TheMarL0n/wheaterApp/README.md

 3.Then you can copy the contents of the `dist/weather-app` folder to any web server.
 This is the deployment of the application wich can be done automatic or manual

+### Run the application
+For runiing the application in a development enviroment follow the next steps:

+1.Download the source code from the repository.

+2.Unzip the archive and change directory to the newly created project.

+3.To download and install npm packages, use the following npm CLI command `npm install`.

+4.Use the following CLI command `ng serve` to run your application locally.

+5.To see your application in the browser, go to `http://localhost:4200/`.
+If the default port 4200 is not available, you can specify another port with the port flag as in the following example: `ng serve --port 4201`